Community detection in temporal multilayer networks, with an application to correlation networks: Conclusions

 Finally, we showed that the Louvain heuristic can pose two issues when applied to multilayer networks with ordinal diagonal and uniform coupling.
 These can produce misleading values of persistence (or other quantitative measures of a multilayer partition) and can cause one to draw false conclusions about temporal changes in community structure in a network.
 We proposed ways to mitigate these problems and showed several numerical experiments on real data as illustrations.
-To further interpret these results, one needs to investigate more closely how the increase in persistence and the decrease in intra-layer contributions to the quality function actually manifest in a multilayer partition between the ``boundary cases''.
-This may help identify an interval of $\omega$ values in which the trade-off between these two quantities yields the most insights.
+To further interpret these results, one needs to investigate more closely how the increase in persistence and the decrease in intra-layer contributions to the quality function actually manifest in a multilayer partition between the ``boundary cases'' $\omega_0$ and $\omega_{\infty}$ (see Propositions~\ref{P4} and ~\ref{P5}).
+This may help to identify an interval of $\omega$ values in which the trade-off between persistence and intra-layer modularity yields the most insights.